14 Best Travel Jobs to Make Money Traveling in 2020

 5. Travel Officers and Volunteers.

-If money isn’t a concern and you want to make a different, International volunteering is an excellent option.
+If money isn’t a concern and you want to make a difference, International volunteering is an excellent option.
 You could join the Peace Corps or find a travel nursing job to make a real impact in the world.